millllllz/fix_warnings/README.md

 ```
 clear # empty the console window, so we can copy the ouptut.

+iex -S mix
+# for the application files only (e.g. with phoenix):
-iex -S mix phoenix.server
+# iex -S mix phoenix.server
+# if you want to clean tests
+# iex -S mix text
 ```

-Manually copy (as in Cmd+a, Cmd+c, Cmd+v) the STDERR output that contains all the warnings into a file (Note to myself: there must be multiple better ways to achieve this).
+Manually copy (as in Cmd+a, Cmd+c, Cmd+v) the console output that contains all the warnings into a file (Note to myself: there must be multiple better ways to achieve this).

 Now run fix_warnings.

 ```
-mix fix_warnings --path path/to/output.log
+mix fix_warnings -f path/to/output.log
 ```

 Enjoy